Dental Implants Abington & Jenkintown, PA

 Dental Implants from McDowell Dental Group

-During the last 20 years, dental implants have become a desirable alternative to other methods of replacing missing teeth.
+During the last 20 years, dental implants have become a desirable alternative to other methods of replacing missing teeth such as dentures.
 Excellent success rates and a range of available options give dentists a variety of new ways to treat and replace lost teeth.
 Missing teeth not only make people self-conscious about their smile but can cause difficulty eating/chewing their favorite foods.
 Dental implants provide people with the strength and stability to eat the foods they desire with ease.
 Replacing lost teeth with implants can restore confidence and change one’s life.

 The doctors at McDowell Dental Group, in Abington and Jenkintown, PA, use the state-of-the-art Galileos CT Cone Beam Scanner to analyze a patient’s bone structure and quality to evaluate them for treatment.
 The Sirona system provides a digital 3D image of the patient on the computer screen and the surgery is performed virtually for the patient to review.
 Then, at the time of treatment, a customized guide specific to the patient and the case assist with accurate implant placement.
 This allows for faster, more comfortable surgery with pinpoint accuracy in extremely difficult positions.
 The intricate pre-treatment planning process is how dental implants can be placed efficiently with virtually no post-op pain.

 Dental implants are artificial tooth roots that osseointegrate with the bone of your upper or lower jaw.
 They function to stimulate and maintain the jawbone, preventing bone loss, and maintaining one’s facial structure.
 Once the healing process has occurred, the doctors at McDowell Dental Group will design a custom crown indistinguishable from the other teeth.

 Benefits of dental implants include:

 - Strength & Durability – because they are directly fused to your jawbone acting as a new tooth root.